 A ForeignKey to django.contrib.auth.models.User, representing the user account for which activation information is being stored.

 activation_key

 A 40-character CharField, storing the activation key for the account.
-Initially, the activation key is the hexdigest of a SHA1 hash; after activation, this is reset to ACTIVATED.
+The activation key is the hexdigest of a SHA1 hash.